-The United Nations Law of the Sea Conference resumed work in Geneva, Switzerland on Monday (17 March) after a recess of more than six months.
+Background: The United Nations Law of the Sea Conference resumed work in Geneva, Switzerland on Monday (17 March) after a recess of more than six months.
 It is concentrating on drafting a comprehensive oceans convention.

 Delegate know that they are facing a daunting task after the previous ten-week conference session ended in Caracas, Venezuela, last August bogged down in polemics and having failed to produce a formal agreement on any of the key issues.